OlssonF/ALEX-forecast-code/README.md

 1. Download or clone github repository to your local computer

-2. Run `install_packages.R` in the `workflows/scenarios_reforecast` folder to download GLM and FLARE packages and their dependencies
+2. Run `install_packages.R` in the `workflows/scenarios_reforecast` folder to download GLM and FLARE packages and their dependencies.

 3. Run `download_forecasts_scores.R` in the `workflows/scenarios_reforecasts` folder to download forecasts and scores from Zenodo.

-4. Run `04_ManuscriptPlots.R` script in the `workflows/scenarios_reforecasts` folder to reproduce manuscript and supplemental figures
+4. Run `03_plots.R` script in the `workflows/scenarios_reforecasts` folder to reproduce manuscript and supplemental figures.
+To run the logistic regression analysis the `logistic regression.R` will also need to be run.

+6. Run `04_ms_values.R` script in the `workflows/scenarios_reforecasts` folder to reproduce values that appear in the ms.

 # Instructions to reproduce FLARE forecasts and scores: